Emmanuel0110/fluent/fluent-backend/src/scripts/README.md

 ## Notes

+- The script calculates and records the score for **yesterday** (previous day)
+- When run at midnight via cron, it captures the end-of-day state from the previous day
-- The script is idempotent - safe to run multiple times per day
+- The script is idempotent - safe to run multiple times
-- If run multiple times on the same day, it will update today's score
+- If run multiple times, it will update yesterday's score entry
 - Duplicate daily score entries for the same day are automatically handled